-When you have purchased the optional license (LC70-1) then the tally light of the camera is controllable.
-Without this the LED on the front of the camera cannot be controlled.
+The tally light is the LED light on the front of the camera.
 Note that the tally light of the camera can ONLY be controlled through the VISCA commands.
 This is not possible through the WebGUI or the OSD menu of the camera.
-See for the commands How to control a tally light on the CM70 series camera? or the VISCA commands in appendix A in this manual.
+See for the commands the VISCA commands in appendix A in this manual.